sympy/sympy/doc/src/modules/physics/mechanics/masses.rst

    >>> Torque(N, 2 * N.x)
    (N, 2*N.x)

-Optionally one can also pass the body when using the decicated classes.
+Optionally, one can also pass the body when using dedicated classes.
 If so, the force will use the center of mass and the torque will use the associated frame.